 A good soft pretzel recipe is something every mother should have in her repertoire.
-Afterall, kids love them, and they’re as much fun to make as they are to eat.
-Without a recipe to call my own, I scoured the Internet in search of the most appetizing recipe I could find.
-Two looked promising: the first was a traditional German-style soft pretzel, similar to the street vendor variety; the second was supposedly a copy of Auntie Anne’s famous mall pretzels.
-I made both, and then lined up a taste test panel of picky pretzel eaters (a.k.a. my kids, their friends and my husband).
+Kids love them, and they’re as much fun to make as they are to eat.
+Without a recipe to call my own, I scoured the Internet in search of the best recipe I could find.
+Two looked promising: the first was a traditional German-style soft pretzel, similar to the street vendor variety; the second, from Food Network, was supposedly a copy of Auntie Anne’s famous mall pretzels.
+I made both and then lined up a taste test panel of picky pretzel eaters (a.k.a. my kids, their friends and my husband).
 The Auntie Anne’s copy was the hands-down winner.
-The more traditional German-style pretzels were a bit dense and chewy (much like they are on the street), but the replicas of Auntie Anne’s were light, a touch sweet, and deliciously buttery (much like they are at the mall).
+The more traditional German-style pretzels were dense and chewy, much like they are on the street, but the replicas of Auntie Anne’s were light, a touch sweet, and deliciously buttery, just like they are at the mall.

-5 tablespoons unsalted butter (2 tablespoons for dough, 3 tablespoons for brushing on finished pretzels)
+- 5 tablespoons unsalted butter, divided (2 tablespoons for the dough; 3 tablespoons for brushing on finished pretzels)

 - Coarse salt, to taste*